Global Representation of the Conditional LATE Model: A Separability Result: Ordered Treatment Levels

 \section{Ordered Treatment Levels}

-This section extends the representation results in Section \ref{sec:main} to incorporate multiple ordered levels of treatment.
+This section extends the representation result in Section \ref{sec:main} to incorporate multiple ordered levels of treatment.
 The argument follows from the equivalence results in \cite{vytlacil2006ordered}.
 Let there be $K$ possible levels of treatment.
-Now the treatment $D$ takes values $\{1,\cdots,K\}$.
+Now the treatment $D$ takes values in an ordered set $\{1,\cdots,K\}$.
 The counterfactual treatment $D_z$'s are defined accordingly.
 The corresponding potential outcomes are denoted by $(Y_1,\cdots,Y_K)$.

 The CLATE assumptions are modified to incorporate the ordered multiplicity in treatment levels.
-The statement of the monotonicity condition does not change, although we have a different definition of $D$.
+Although we have a different definition of $D$, the statement of the monotonicity condition does not change.

 \begin{manualtheorem}{\ref{ass:CI}'} $\left( \{D_z : z \in \mathcal{Z}\}, Y_1, \cdots, Y_K \right) \perp Z \mid X $. \end{manualtheorem}